-Participation involves completion of two assessment visits (total of about 5 hours).
-The first visit takes about 3 hours, and the second visit takes about 2 hours of testing, approximately 2 months after the first session.
-At both visits, the researcher will complete tasks with your child to look at cognitive, attention, and executive functioning skills.
+Participation involves completion of a four hour assessment visit.
+At the visit, the researcher will complete tasks with your child to look at cognitive, attention, and executive functioning skills.
 You will be asked to complete questionnaires about your child's behavior, emotions, temperament, and attention.
 All child sessions will be videorecorded.